ocroz/js-trials/tutos/fetch-anywhere/fetch-basic/README.md

 Let's take an example with Atlassian JIRA *on premise* which uses a `basic` authentication with node.

+### Configurations

+- Update the JIRA URL in [src/env/*.js](src/env/).
+- Configure the other host from where the html file will be ran over CORS in the browser.<br />
+=> Update the host path and URL for the deploy and start:browser scripts in [package.json](package.json).

 ### Let's try the code in node

 ```bash